SmartTech-SD/AutoVideoPlayonYT/README.md

 # AutoVideoPlayonYT
+Enter video name you want to play,
-After entering the video name video will play on youtube within 2-3 sec .
+After entering video will play on youtube within 2-3 sec .